Hi! I’m Louise. Welcome to my blog.

-The name is also about how overwhelming parenting can be sometimes.
+The name is also about finding myself again after becoming a mother and about how overwhelming parenting can be sometimes.
 In July 2010 New York Magazine came out with a piece on parenting entitled “Why Parents Hate Parenting” and subtitled it “All Joy and No Fun.”
 I never forgot it, because there are moments where that phrase has summed it up so incredibly accurately for me.
 All joy and no fun: those moments where everything feels out of control and you just want to let them do whatever.
 So the blog name is an homage to those moments when you honestly consider just giving up.
 As I was searching FreeDigitalPhotos.net for inspiration the evening I set up the blog, Theeradech Sanin’s photo of the crying dolly just jumped out at me as the perfect image for those moments of pure parental despair.

 Also, as the mother of two daughters, dollies figure prominently chez-nous.